 - Play games (not in love) like charades or Heads Up! with friends.
 Some friendly competition never hurt anyone.

-- Learn fun trivia about your favorite TV show, movie, hometown, or anything with this.
+- Learn fun trivia about your favorite TV show, movie, hometown, or anything.

 - Start and complete a puzzle.